 - After the bath, wrap the baby in a towel immediately and cover his or her head.

-While bathing a infant or young child in the tub, never leave him or her alone for any reason.
-If you need to leave the bathroom, wrap the baby in a towel and take him or her with you.
+Never leave an infant or young child in the tub alone for any reason.
+If you need to step out the bathroom, wrap the baby in a towel and take him or her with you.

 Don't answer the phone or a text while a child is in the tub.
 Babies need your full attention during the entire bath.